stormshield/python-SNS-API/README.md

 * For the first connection to a new appliance, ssl host name verification can be bypassed with `--no-sslverifyhost` option.
 * To connect to a known appliance with the default certificate use `--host <serial> --ip <ip address>` to validate the peer certificate.
 * If a custom CA and certificate is installed, use `--host myfirewall.tld --cabundle <ca.pem>`.
-* For client certificate authentication, the expected format is a pem file with the certificate and the unencrypted key concatenated.
+* For client certificate authentication, the expected format is a PEM file with the certificate and the unencrypted key concatenated.

+## Proxy

+The library and `snscli` tool support HTTP and SOCKS proxies, use `--proxy scheme://user:password@host:port` option.

 ## Build